Avocados,

 Not the avocado you know.

-How to tell it’s ready
+How to tell it’s ripe

 Our farm sits at 2,100 metres in the Palani Hills, just outside Kodaikanal.
-The mornings start in cloud — actual cloud, drifting through the eucalyptus and the avocado canopy, settling on the leaves until the sun climbs high enough to burn it off.
-The cool nights and rich loam of the Western Ghats give the Reed everything it asks for.
-The fruit takes its time.
-We let it.
+The mornings start in cloud — actual cloud, drifting through the canopy until the sun climbs high enough to burn it off.

 Reed